mattcieslak/hbcd-docs/docs/measures/beh_CG_interaction/IBQ-R.md

   - Generate summary statistics and visualizations for item-level frequencies, age, and scores
   - Calculate Cronbach's Alpha for reliability

+**Common Issues Identified**
-**Common Issues Identified**: Scoring not accurately applied to observations with missing responses and incorrect administration ages, missing data patterns that may be site specific.
+Scoring not accurately applied to observations with missing responses and incorrect administration ages, missing data patterns that may be site specific.

 **Potential Issues Flagged by Subject Matter Experts**: None